robertrouse/theographic-bible-metadata/readme.md

 ## License
 All files Copyright 2013 Soulliberty.com
 This work is free to use and copy under a creative Commons Attribution Share-Alike 3.0 License.
-See individual table information below for details on original sources and licensing permissions.
+See individual table information for details on original sources and licensing permissions.
 Current version: 2.1.5 updated 7-6-2013